mharen/mharen.github.io/blog/2011/2011-04-using-bitlys-links-to-peek-at-spam.md

 It made it through the corporate filters but to Outlook’s credit it *was* flagged as probable spam.

 Obviously I didn’t click the link.
 A bitly link.
 Hmmm.
-I use bitly for my <a href="http://twitter.com/mharen">twittering</a> and happen to know that if you add a “+” to the end of *any *bitly or jmp link, you get an awesome stats page <a href="http://bit.ly/hIfeGP+">like this</a>:
+I use bitly for my [twittering](http://twitter.com/mharen) and happen to know that if you add a “+” to the end of *any *bitly or jmp link, you get an awesome stats page [like this](http://bit.ly/hIfeGP+):

 ![image%5B5%5D.png](image%5B5%5D.png)